There’s a misconception that hostels are just for young, broke backpackers. This couldn’t be further from the truth.

 Doma Hostel takes that a step further, as guests need to be buzzed in (or type a code) to enter the hostel’s building.
 My private room had its own key, and no easily-accessed windows (for break-ins)

-3. Doma Hostel: Accessible amenities
+3. Doma Hostel in Riga: Accessible amenities

 Aside from the price and the ease of meeting other travelers, one of my favorite things about hostels is all of the homey amenities they usually offer.
 Doma Hostel was no exception.